SAP-samples/teched2021-ANA360/README.md

 ## Description

-This repository contains the material for the SAP TechEd 2021 session called ANA360 - Unbox and Implement Workforce Planning.
+This repository contains the material for the SAP TechEd 2021 session called **ANA360 - Unbox and Implement Workforce Planning**.

 ## Overview